qubits-us/ICS-Packets/README.md

 # ICS-Packets
 Quick demo of a custom packet client-server

-Sends Jpegs from client to server and vice..
+Sends Jpegs,String and record structure from client to server and vice..

 Compiled with Delphi 10.1 Berlin with ICS version 8.62.. :)